ibm-cloud-docs/databases-for-postgresql/connecting-psql.md

 ## Installing `psql`
 {: #installing-psql}

 Install the command-line client for PostgreSQL, `psql`.
 To use `psql`, the PostgreSQL client tools need to be installed on the local system.
-They can be installed with the full PostgreSQL package that is provided from [postgresql.org](https://www.postgresql.org/download/), or as a [package from your operating system's package manager](https://www.compose.com/articles/postgresql-tips-installing-the-postgresql-client/).
+They can be installed with the full PostgreSQL package that is provided from [postgresql.org](https://www.postgresql.org/download/){: .external}, or as a [package from your operating system's package manager](https://www.compose.com/articles/postgresql-tips-installing-the-postgresql-client/){: .external}.

-For more information about `psql`, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/static/app-psql.html).
+For more information about `psql`, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/static/app-psql.html){: .external}.

 ## `psql` Connection Strings
 {: #psql-connection-strings}